angelolab/TNBC_python_scripts/README.md

 ## Directory Structure
 ### Top Level Folders
-`image_data`: Contains the channel images for each FOV.
+`image_data`: Contains the single channel images for each FOV.

 `segmentation_data`: Contains the whole cell and nuclear segmentation masks for each FOV.